Leashes by Design LLC

 Stacks Image 19

-To see my young dog (10 months old) using the broad jump guides, please click below.
+To see my young dog (10 months old) using the broad jump guides (old style, but same setup), please click below.
 In the first two reps, he is only jumping one board and the guides are set at the back edge of the board, with an additional one guide for him to wrap (you can also use a cone or other object here).
 In the second two reps, he is jumping two boards, with the guides between the two boards.
-I have the string height set a little lower than where it would be for an adult dog, but still higher than the boards, as he is relatively new to the broad jump.
+With the older style, I used a string between the acrylic rods.
+However, I had some student dogs who because worried if they hit the string, so I switched to a bar that would fall if hit.
+In the video, the string height set a little lower than where it would be for an adult dog, but still higher than the boards, as he is relatively new to the broad jump.

 Stacks Image 92